RESAR-BEV: An Explainable Progressive Residual Autoregressive Approach for Camera-Radar Fusion in BEV Segmentation: Introduction

-\begin{enumerate} \item Progressive Residual Autoregressive Learning: We decompose BEV segmentation into an iterative process of "coarse estimation $\rightarrow$ residual refinement $\rightarrow$ hierarchical supervision."
-With a shared-private cascaded Transformer, multi-scale GT decomposition, and dynamic gating, it stabilizes training, surpassing single-step end-to-end and localizing errors to specific stages. \item Ground-Aware BEV Optimization: We introduce ground-proximity voxels with adaptive height offsets, enhancing BEV spatial modeling through our improved dual-path radar encoding (max+attention pooling) with intermediate feature fusion to boost long-range and low-light robustness at minimal computational overhead. \item Decoupling Supervision and Prediction: We employ offline pre-training of a GT decomposition network and online joint optimization of residual and segmentation losses to mitigate overfitting.
-Early stages capture global structures while later stages refine local details, emulating human driving cognition, with inherent support for visual interpretability analysis. \end{enumerate}
+(3) \textbf{Decoupling Supervision and Prediction}: We employ offline pre-training of a GT decomposition network with online joint optimization of residual and segmentation losses to mitigate overfitting.
+Early stages capture global structures and later stages refine local details, mimicking human driving cognition and providing inherent support for visual interpretability.